Pet Vitamins and Supplements

 Make sure your dog is protected against parasites.
 Parasite control has come a long way in recent years, making toxic rinses and weekly flea baths a thing of the past.
 A simple monthly chew will keep your dog free from fleas, ticks, mites and worms.
 Chat to your vet about the most suitable parasite control for your dog.

 Most food allergies are in response to a protein source.
 If you suspect your dog might have a food allergy, work with your vet to devise a food trial based on novel proteins such as fish, venison, duck or rabbit.

 Mite-infested grains are also a hidden cause of allergies.
 At unsafe levels mite-infested grains are deemed unfit for human consumption, but they can be used in pet food, so choose high-end pet foods that use ‘human quality’ ingredients.
 Oats, barley, millet and rice are the least likely grains to cause allergies.
 Some pet foods omit grains altogether and substitute them with starchy vegetables such as potatoes and yams.

 Making your own dog food from our homemade dog food recipes gives you more control, but you will need to add a complete all-in-one supplement to each meal that includes vitamins, minerals, essential fatty acids, enzymes and probiotics.
 Choose one that is sourced from organic ingredients if you can find it.

 Do not over wash your dog as this will strip the natural oils from your dog’s coat and impair the skin’s natural defense barrier.
 Use a quality dog shampoo and rinse the coat thoroughly.
 Reserve dog washes for when soiled or smelly.
 Dogs with a healthy skin and coat do not require regular washing.

-Looking for expert guidance and an individualized portion and activity plan for your dog?
-Improve your furred friend's longevity and quality of life through successful weight management.
-Find out more about WAGSTA veterinary-backed weight plans.
+Improve your dog's longevity and quality of life through successful weight management.
+Found out more about WAGSTA veterinary-guided weight plans today.